 You may need to repeat this process a few times for the puppy to start breathing.

-You can help her with the babies to clean them up and get them to breathe and then place them near the mom’s tummy but out of the way so she doesn’t lay on them.
+You can help her with the babies to clean them up, get them to breathe, and then place them near the mom’s tummy but out of the way, so she doesn’t lay on them.

-Some don’t require any help at all because it just comes naturally to them from their instincts.
-Whether you need to help or not, a litter of healthy puppies is the goal when you breed your dog.
+Some don’t require any help because it comes naturally to them from their instincts.
+Whether you need help or not, a litter of healthy puppies is the goal when you breed your dog.